 While you’re Out There

-The icing on the Rockliffe cake was dinner at its Orangery restaurant, where, in an industrial-age conservatory with cast-iron columns, we were served a perfectly cooked, inventive and unpretentious British tasting menu by chef Gary Duffy.
+The icing on the Rockliffe cake was dinner at its Orangery restaurant, where, in an industrial-age conservatory with cast-iron columns, we were served a perfectly cooked, inventive and unpretentious British tasting menu by chef Gary Duffy (at time of visit).
 Many of the ingredients were foraged or grown on the estate’s grounds.
 The sommelier’s pairing of New World wines, including some from England, was a discovery, too, and matched each delicious mouthful perfectly.
+It’s well worth a visit for the food alone, and certainly would be a top contender for the region’s top culinary destination.